Dogs need regular exercise, but in a safe place so they don't become a nuisance to others.

 Protect our environment and put your dogs on-leash when walking in or near a sensitive site.

-Where your dog can go on the beach can change from winter to summer, so make sure you're familiar with the seasonal rules, and the maps above.
+Where your dog can go on the beach can change from winter to summer, so make sure you're familiar with the seasonal rules for dogs on the beach, and the maps above.

 - Winter zones apply from the end of daylight saving, to end of 30 November.